1

 A Debug Technician is responsible for troubleshooting and diagnosing issues in electronic or computer hardware.
 They analyze faulty components, repair or replace defective parts, and perform tests to ensure proper functionality.
 Debug Technicians work closely with engineers and manufacturers to improve product quality and reliability.
 This role requires strong problem-solving skills, technical knowledge, and experience with diagnostic tools.

-How much does a debug technician make?
+What does a debug technician do?

 What are some typical challenges a Debug Technician faces on the job?